caraml-dev/merlin/docs/user-guide/transformer_expressions.md

 Output: 9000

 ### Flatten
-`Flatten` is a function to flatten all values in a column, this is suitable for column that has list type, for non list the result will be the same with the original columns
+`Flatten` is a function to flatten all values in a series, this is suitable for series that has list type, for non list the result will be the same with the original seriess

 #### Input
 No Input

 #### Output
-New Column that the value already flatten
+New Series that the value already flatten

 #### Examples